mpromonet/webrtc-streamer/README.md

  * for armv7 crosscompiling with gcc-linaro-arm-linux-gnueabihf-raspbian-x64 (this build is running on Raspberry Pi2 and NanoPi NEO)
  * for armv6+vfp crosscompiling with gcc-linaro-arm-linux-gnueabihf-raspbian-x64 (this build is running on Raspberry PiB and should run on a Raspberry Zero)

+The webrtc stream name could be :
+ * an alias defined using -n argument then the corresponding -u argument will be used to create the capturer
+ * an "rtsp://" url that will be openned using an RTSP capturer based on live555
+ * an "screen://" url that will be openned by webrtc::DesktopCapturer::CreateScreenCapturer
+ * an "window://" url that will be openned by webrtc::DesktopCapturer::CreateWindowCapturer
+ * a V4L2 capture device name

 Dependencies :
 -------------
 It is based on :